Thank you for reading our post, please rate this article at the end.

 People get hurt in the wild.
 You might step in a ditch and break an ankle or get severely ill hundreds of miles from the nearest hospital or pharmacy.

 Carrying a first aid kit is a must.
-Include extras of any medications you take daily, perhaps chatting with your doctor about a travel supply to keep on hand if you go camping frequently.
+Include extras of any medications you take daily, and consider discussing with your doctor the possibility of obtaining a travel supply to keep on hand if you frequently go camping.
 It’s also wise to seek certification to know what to do in a medical emergency.
 You might get basic first aid and CPR training through your workplace or at a community center, or seek wilderness responder certification if you’re a diehard off-grid adventurer.

 4. Plan for Wildlife Encounters